WimOliphant/Random-Number-Generator-KiCad/README.md

 The gerbers zip is located in the "production" folder.

 3D preview from KiCad.

 ![rng_3d_preview](https://github.com/user-attachments/assets/1e5c6c01-1079-49c8-97d5-4e7ca64f49e0)

-The hand-draw silkscreen was done in GIMP.
+The hand-draw silkscreen layer was done in GIMP.